An Introduction to Dynamic Case Management and the AgileApps Cloud

 - Often, tasks must be carried out within a defined time frame to meet service level objectives.

 - The tasks are often carried out by people acting in different roles, or in different organizational teams.
+People can delegate tasks to their subordinates according to their organizational hierarchy or their delegates.

 - Some people need the information developed in earlier parts of the process, and their tasks begin only when previous steps are completed.
 Other tasks, meanwhile, may occur in parallel.